Master of Arts in English: Concentration in Creative Writing

 Admission to the Program

-Students interested in this program must submit, via Cal State Apply, a meaningful sample of their writing (15 to 20 pages of creative nonfiction or fiction, or 15–20 pages of literary translation, or a full-length stage play or two short plays, or 15 to 20 poems), three letters of recommendation, and transcripts.
+Students interested in this program must submit, via Cal State Apply, a meaningful sample of their writing (15 to 20 pages of creative nonfiction or fiction, or 15 to 20 pages of literary translation, or a full-length stage play or two short plays, or 15 to 20 poems), three letters of recommendation, and transcripts.
 All application materials are to be uploaded by January 15 for the fall semester.
 Applicants from graduate creative writing programs at other colleges or universities may transfer six units to the M.A. program, on review and recommendation of the Creative Writing Admissions Committee and approval of the Division of Graduate Studies.
 For further clarification, contact the Creative Writing Department.
 Students accepted into the program with an undergraduate major that is not English are accepted conditionally.
 Admission to the M.A. does not imply admission to the M.F.A.
 Students who wish to earn both degrees must finish the M.A. before beginning the M.F.A. degree.

 Written English Proficiency Requirement

 Level One (Pre-admission)

-Statement of purpose (500–1500 words) and writing sample (15 to 20 pages of creative nonfiction or fiction, or 15–20 pages of literary translation, or a full-length stage play or two short plays, or 15 to 20 poems) scored 8.0 or higher on a scale of one to ten based on the following criteria:
+Statement of purpose (500–1500 words) and writing sample (15 to 20 pages of creative nonfiction or fiction, or 15 to 20 pages of literary translation, or a full-length stage play or two short plays, or 15 to 20 poems) scored 8.0 or higher on a scale of one to ten based on the following criteria:

 - fluency and precision of expression;